TV Aichi: History

 After concluding its restructuring plan, TV Tokyo began building its own national network, starting with TV Osaka on March 1, 1982.
-Later, TV Tokyo and its main shareholder Nihon Keizai Shimbun announced plans to open a station in Nagoya and invited Chunichi Shimbun to take part in its creation.
+Later, TV Tokyo and its main shareholder Nikkei announced plans to open a station in Nagoya and invited Chunichi Shimbun to take part in its creation.
 In November 1981, Nikkei solicited the Ministry of Posts and Telecommunications for the opening of a new television station in Aichi Prefecture.
 By late February 1982, 105 companies have expressed interest in the bid.
 MPT suggested a meeting with the then-governor of Aichi Mikine Kuwahara and the then-president of Tokai Bank Shigemitsu Miyake to present a merger of their bids.
 On July 6, the companies that were attracted by the bid merged to form TV Aichi and requested a license, obtaining a preliminary license on July 13.
 On September 6, TVA held its founders' meeting, followed by a founders' general assembly on December 1.
-Construction work for its headquarters began on August 26, 1982, the Nikkey Nagoya Broadcasting Hall.
+Construction work for its headquarters began on August 26, 1982, the Nikkei Nagoya Broadcasting Hall.
 On August 2, 1983, the station moved there in order to begin its activities.
-TVA chose the work of designer Shigeo Okamoto for its logo (still in use), he was also in charge of the station's sign-on and sign-off animations (withdrawn when the analog signals shut down in 2011).
+TVA chose the work of designer Shigeo Okamoto for its logo (still in use) and was also in charge of the station's sign-on and sign-off animations (withdrawn when the analog signals shut down in 2011).
 It became the second UHF station in Nagoya, after Chukyo TV, which started fourteen years earlier.

 On September 1, 1983, at 5:59am, TV Aichi started broadcasting, the fifth commercial TV station in Nagoya and the hundredth commercial TV station to be set up at a national scale.
 The first program seen was the Japanese dance Kiyomoto: Dance of the Two Seasons.
-The station recorded a prime time share of 9,1% on opening night.
-In the fourth quarter of the year, the station recorded a 5% share during prime time (7-10pm), 4,5% during golden time (7-11pm) and a full-day average of 2%.
-During the first quarter of 1985, these figures rose to 6,8%, 6% and 2,9% respectively.
+The station recorded a prime time share of 9.1% on opening night.
+In the fourth quarter of the year, the station recorded a 5% share during prime time (7-10pm), 4.5% during golden time (7-11pm) and a full-day average of 2%.
+During the first quarter of 1985, these figures rose to 6.8%, 6% and 2.9% respectively.
 TVA obtained a profit of 12 million yen in 1985, the first time since launch.
 In 1988, prime time ratings obtained a 7.6% share, golden time obtained 6.7% and all-day, a 3.2% average.
 That year, it liquidated its accumulated losses.
 In 1990, it started issuing stock dividends.